 If you are there at this particular time

 Once a year, Copenhagen closes down for the street festival distortion.
 Stages are put up all over the city and drunk people fill the street, whilst techno beats and live music is filling the air.

 An open-air festival focusing on electronic music.
 In contrast to what might go through your mind right now, this is one of the most chill festivals as a lot of the artists are usually playing deep house.

-You don’t have to travel to India to take part in a colorful Holi event.
+You don’t have to travel to India to take part in a colourful Holi event.
 Copenhagen provides.
-Once a year, thousands of people dress up in white and run a 5K race whilst participants and audience throw colors at each other.
+Once a year, thousands of people dress up in white and run a 5K race whilst participants and audience throw colours at each other.

 Not far from the little mermaid (Denmark’s worst attraction — don’t go there) you will find a small forest of cherry trees.
 Once a year all of them blossom at the same time and it looks amazing.
 The same weekend, there will be a Japanese festival celebrating the cherry blossoming.
 Bring a bottle of wine and enjoy (yes, you are allowed to drink outside in Denmark) and look at all the Naruto dressed teenagers.

 For a lot of Danes, fashion outlets are a hobby.
 So needless to say, there is a lot.
 Some of them are proper brand outlets you can go to any time, but in weekends there are often temporary outlets selling last year’s collection for cheap.
 Check out the guide.

 In the middle of Copenhagen, the TV channel Zulu usually put up big screens and a projector in the middle of public parks and show old movies.
 Awesome way of spending a summer evening.